Aguinid Falls Cebu is a lesser known waterfall but turned out to be one of our favourites in the Philippines. Here’s all the info for visiting.

 When we arrived at Aguinid Falls, having done no research, we were unaware that it wasn’t a simple ‘walk in and take photos’ kind of waterfall.

 So we made the quick decision to drop our bags and go ahead with the guided tour anyway.
-And it was one of the best decisions we made in the Philippines.
+It was undeniably one of the best decisions we made in the Philippines!

 Our guides Nat Nat and Richie really made it a day to remember and were full of enthusiasm from the get go.
 We chucked on our wet shoes and grabbed our dry bags before heading off into the jungle.

 You will need wet shoes.
-It is impossible to climb some parts of the falls without them.
-Although these can be rented from the entrance for 50 Pesos per person.
+It’s impossible to climb some parts of the falls without them.
+These can be rented from the entrance for 50 Pesos.

-The same goes for a dry bag.
-We recommend renting one if you want to take your phones or cameras in with you.
+The same goes for a dry bag, which we would recommend renting if you want to take your phones or cameras with you.
 Your other belongings can be left at the front desk.

-Considering how non-touristy it is, the locals have done a great job of creating such a well equipped course.
+Moreover, considering how non-touristy it is, the locals have done a great job of creating such a well-equipped and safe course.

-If you’re a keen waterfall hunter, travelling the South of Cebu, then we can’t recommend Aguinid Falls enough.
-A solid day trip and a full on adventure.
+Therefore, if you’re a keen waterfall hunter travelling the South of Cebu, we can’t recommend Aguinid Falls enough.

 The Blue Orchid Resort offers a peaceful and relaxing stay, about 8 km from Moalboal town.